 Preventing Ticks at Your Fieldon, IL Home or Business

 Many people in this area love to enjoy the outdoors as spring and summer get going.
 However, there’s a danger lurking out there that everyone should be aware of – ticks!
 Yes.
 These tiny creatures are actually a major health risk, feeding on your blood and possibly spreading serious diseases such as Lyme Disease.
 With this in mind, it’s important to know how you can avoid ticks and tick bites as the seasons for it arrive.
-Take a look at these tips below to help you, your family and any one you know stay safer from ticks and tick bites this season!
+Take a look at these tips below to help you, your family, and anyone you know stays safer from ticks and tick bites this season!

 Know Where They Live